Medical Nutrition Therapy Concentration

 2. Treatment, which includes nutrition therapy, counseling and the use of specialized nutrition supplements

 Interns will be in a variety of M Health Fairview hospitals and patient care units, including cardiology, diabetes, oncology, critical care, ICU, acute rehabilitation, solid organ or bone marrow transplant, bariatrics, pediatrics, and others.
+Additional clinical experiences may include DaVita Kidney Care locations and/or Long-Term Care facilities.
 During clinical rotations, interns will be able to:

 • Perform assessments/ reassessments for patients in a wide variety of settings and complexities